TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 When shifting bits to the right, there are two options: logical shifting (as explained in the previous shifting section), or arithmetic shifting.
 Arithmetic shifting should be used when you wish to shift a value whilst retaining its sign.

-Arithmetic right shifts can be performed with the `SIGN_SHR`, which takes the same operands as `SHR`, but behaves slightly differently when the sign bit of the initial value is set.
+Arithmetic right shifts can be performed with the `SIGN_SHR` instruction, which takes the same operands as `SHR`, but behaves slightly differently when the sign bit of the initial value is set.

 For example: